 - Choose depending on your style and the activity you will be wearing them.

 - Choose durable shoes.
-To stay safe when walking, consider the height of the heels, and the material and thickness of the sole.
+Think of the height of the heels and the material and thickness of the sole for your safety.

 - The best ones are waterproof and skid-free.

 - Scarves protect and provide warmth for your neck and shoulders.
 Wool scarves are the warmest.
 You can also use:

 - Wool socks or thermal socks and leg warmers.
 Read 14 best socks for winter that keep your feet warm and dry by Sam Escobar, Bustle.com for suggestions.

 - Sunglasses protect your eyes from the wind and glare of the sun.
 Use goggles when working outside or for outdoor sports.

 - Wear ski pants if you will be outside for an extended time.

 - They are windproof and waterproof.
 Ski pants will help keep your legs warm and dry.

 - Choose fleece or flannel-lined pants (not ski pants) if you will be indoors but need extra warmth.